Friday, 24, Apr, 2026

 Headnote :

-Under the Jammu and Kashmir Constitution Act all powers, legislative, executive and judicial vested in the Ruler.
-On the accession of the State to India on October 22, 1947, the powers in respect of defence, external affairs and communications were ceded to India.
-Under S. 5 Of the Constitution Act,...
+According to the Jammu and Kashmir Constitution Act, all legislative, executive, and judicial powers were held by the Ruler.
+When the State acceded to India on October 22, 1947, powers concerning defense, external affairs, and communications were transferred to India.
+Under Section 5 of the Constitu...

 The Associated Cement Companies Limited, Chaibassa Cement Vs. Their Workmen [1959] INSC 113 (11 September 1959)